ComCatLab/welcome-guide/docs/sources/samples/python.md

 ```

 !!! important "Reminder"
-    Replace `"in.traj"` with the name of your structure file, and, read [this][gaussian-alliance] article about
+    Replace `"in.traj"` with the name of your structure file, and read
-    selecting which executable to pass to the `command` keyword argument to the `Gaussian` constructor.
+    [this][gaussian-alliance] article about selecting which executable to pass
+    to the `command` keyword argument to the `Gaussian` constructor.
 Note
-    that the syntax is *slightly* different (`g16 < Gaussian.com vs. G16 Gaussian.com`).
+    that the syntax is *slightly* different
+    (`g16 < Gaussian.com vs. G16 Gaussian.com`).

 ## Run a VASP relaxation using the BFGSLineSearch optimization routine in ASE